drts01/notes/stackedit/Mentor/Overview.md

-#par Guidelines
+# Guidelines

- 1. Have fun.
+ 1. Be Curious; Have fun.
  2. Help each other grow.
  3. Pay it forward.

-## Have Fun
+## Be Curious; Have Fun
 This is not school.
-We are here to full our c
+We are here to full our curiosity and have a good time.

 ## Help Each Other Grow
 i.e.:
  - Answering questions from other members